-The state's public institutions for higher education account for 11 percent or \$497 million of the state's base budget.
-West Virginia's 12 state universities and 10 community colleges had about 78,000 full-time students enrolled during the 2013-2014 school year.4 Over the last two years, higher education funding has been cut by \$51.8 million.
-State investment in higher education per student fell more than 21 percent from 2008 to 2014, while average tuition rose more than 26 percent over that same time period.5
+The state's public institutions for higher education account for 10 percent or \$452 million of the state's base budget.
+West Virginia's 12 state universities and 10 community colleges had an estimated 71,805 full-time students enrolled during the 2016-2017 school year.
+Between 2013 and 2017, general revenue higher education funding was reduced by \$70 million.
+According to the Center on Budget and Policy Priorities, state investment in higher education in West Virginia per student fell more than 26 percent from 2008 to 2018 after adjusting for inflation, while average tuition rose more than 51 percent over that same time period.